Islandora/documentation/docs/islandora/rdf-mapping.md

 Below is an example of an RDF mapping as a .yml (YAML) file.
 It is the current version of the RDF mapping of the Repository Item (`islandora_object`) bundle, provided by `islandora_defaults` and exportable as `rdf.mapping.node.islandora_object.yml`).

 - The top level key `types` specifies the `rdf:type` of the resource or content model. `field_model`, a required field of Islandora objects, also gets mapped to `rdf:type` through an arcane back-end process.
-- The top level key `fieldMappings` specifies fields attached to that bundl,e and their RDF property mappings.
+- The top level key `fieldMappings` specifies fields attached to that bundle and their RDF property mappings.
 One field can be mapped to more than one RDF property.
 It is a simple flat list.
 - `datatype_callback` : [needs documentation]
 - `mapping_type: rel` : [needs documentation]

+## Sample RDF Mapping
 ```yml
 langcode: en
 status: true